norgeous/game-off-2022/ideas.md

 ### for Daniel (urgent)

-- improve one way platforms
+- bugfix: improve one way platforms
 - bugfix: zombies should not be able to kill each other
 - more characters (optional extra)